Wheaton College (Illinois): Academics

-Wheaton College ranked ninth in the nation in the total number of graduates (all fields) who went on to earn doctorates (during the period of 1986–1995) according to Franklin & Marshall College's latest survey, which included more than 900 private colleges and universities.
+Wheaton College ranked ninth in the nation in the total number of graduates (all fields) who went on to earn doctorates (from 1986 to 1995) according to Franklin & Marshall College's 2004 survey, which included more than 900 private colleges and universities.

+A “Statement of Faith and Educational Purpose” must be reaffirmed annually by all members of Wheaton’s Board of Trustees, faculty, and staff as a condition of continued employment.
+Signers affirm belief in a set of evangelical Protestant doctrines that include biblical inerrancy, the historical existence of a “directly created” Adam and Eve, and the existence of Satan.

+Wheaton's acceptance of evolutionary biology in the science departments has been controversial to religious creationists.
+Wheaton College was prominently featured in the 2001 PBS documentary Evolution, which showcased Wheaton professors' acceptance of theistic evolution.

+Forbes magazine ranked Wheaton College 75th in their annual list of 650 best undergraduate institutions and gave Wheaton a financial grade of "A".
+Forbes also lists Wheaton among the Top 100 ROI Colleges in 2014.

 Throughout 2010-2020, Wheaton College ranked 18th in the National Center for Science and Engineering Statistics' survey of baccalaureate-origin institutions of non-Science-and-Engineering doctorate recipients.
 This ranking uses an institutional yield weighted by an institution's number of graduates.

-Forbes magazine ranked Wheaton College 75th in their annual list of 650 best undergraduate institutions and gave Wheaton a financial grade of "A".
-Forbes also lists Wheaton among the Top 100 ROI Colleges in 2014.

 Conservatory of Music

 Wheaton College is home to a Conservatory of Music accredited by the National Association of Schools of Music.
-The conservatory offers two professional music degrees: the Bachelor of Music (with emphases in performance, Suzuki pedagogy, composition, history, and literature, conducting, collaborative piano, or elective studies) and the Bachelor of Music Education.
-All of the teaching faculty in the conservatory hold doctorates.
+The conservatory offers two professional music degrees: the Bachelor of Music (with emphases in performance, pedagogy, composition, history, and literature, or elective studies) and the Bachelor of Music Education.
 There are approximately 200 music majors in the conservatory, with a student-faculty ratio of 7:1.
-Music majors and liberal arts majors alike perform in the conservatory's six large ensembles: concert choir, jazz ensemble, men's glee club, symphonic band, symphony orchestra, and women's chorale.
+Music majors and liberal arts majors alike perform in the conservatory's nine ensembles: concert choir, jazz ensemble, men's glee club, symphonic band, symphony orchestra, and women's chorale.
 Graduates include conductor John Nelson, Grammy Award-winning American soprano Sylvia McNair, and Wendy White of the Metropolitan Opera.

 Artist Series

-The Artist Series at Wheaton College, operating under the umbrella of the Conservatory of Music, is a subscription concert series that brings world-class performers to the Wheaton College community.
-Previous Artist Series performers include the Chicago Symphony Orchestra, the Royal Philharmonic Orchestra, Lorin Maazel and the Symphonica Toscanini, Ladysmith Black Mambazo, the Canadian Brass, and the Royal Scots Dragoon Guards & Band of the Coldstream Guard.
-The Artist Series frequently partners with Wheaton College Conservatory graduates, including the soprano Sylvia McNair and the conductor John Nelson.
+The Artist Series at Wheaton College, operating under the umbrella of the Conservatory of Music, is a concert series that brings world-class performers to the Wheaton College community.
+Previous Artist Series performers include the Chicago Symphony Orchestra, the Royal Philharmonic Orchestra, The King's Singers, violinist Midori, pianist Emanuel Ax, violinist Ray Chen, Lorin Maazel and the Symphonica Toscanini, Ladysmith Black Mambazo, the Canadian Brass, and the Royal Scots Dragoon Guards & Band of the Coldstream Guard.
+The Artist Series frequently partners with Wheaton College Conservatory graduates, including the baritone Will Liverman, soprano Sylvia McNair and the conductor John Nelson.